arleigh418/Web-Crawler/README.md

 # Web-crawler
 This code is for web crawler, and some use Selenium , you should download chromedriver first

 Important!
 If the web update, it may need to be modified.

-There are some examples for web crawler with selenium.These examples are

-Notice : If  website update,these Web-crawlers must get wrong , If I haven't corrected it yet , please repair it by yourself.
+If I haven't corrected it yet , please repair it by yourself.

 ## Selenium
 #### https://news.cnyes.com/news/cat/tw_stock  (鉅亨網_台股) -->Gihun_bug